Estimation and variable selection in high dimension in a causal joint model of survival times and longitudinal outcomes with random effects: Joint causal model for survival times and longitudinal outcomes

-We consider $\maxgeno$ individuals and study, for each individual $\geno$, the survival time $\mbf T_\geno$, corresponding to the duration until the occurrence of an event of interest, and longitudinal data, more precisely repeated observations $\maxobs$ times denoted by $\mbf Y_\genoobs$ with $\genoinset$ and $\obsinset$.
-Note that our work can easily be generalized to the case where there are different number of longitudinal observations for each individual of the population.
-The following describes the joint model we considered.
+Let us begin by introducing some notation.
+We consider a population of $\nobs$ individuals.
+For each individual $\geno$, we denote by $\mbf T_i^*$ the survival time corresponding to the duration until the occurrence of an event of interest.
+We also observe for each individual $\geno$ longitudinal data, which are repeated observations over times.
+We denote by $\mbf Y_{i,j}$ the $j$th observation of the $i$th individual for $i \in \{ 1, \dots, \nobs \}$ and $j \in \{ 1, \dots, \nrep \}$.
+Note that we consider in our work the same number of repeated observations per individual; however it can be easily generalized to the case where there are different numbers of longitudinal observations for each individual in the population.
+The following sections describe the considered joint model.

-\subsection{Survival model}
+\subsection{Survival Model}

-The survival time $T_\geno$ of individual $i$ is the time between a fixed initial moment and the occurrence of an event of interest.
-It is a positive random variable.
-To characterize the distribution of $\mbf T_\geno$, we use the hazard function defined by:
+For $i \in \{ 1, \dots, \nobs \}$ the survival time $\mbf T_i^*$ of individual $i$ represents the time between a fixed initial moment and the occurrence of an event of interest and is modeled through a random variable.
+To characterize the distribution of $\mbf T_i^*$, we consider the hazard function defined by:

-The Cox model (\cite{cox_regression_1972}) is one of the most classical models in survival analysis.
-It allows us to relate the hazard function of the survival time $\mbf T_i$ to covariates $\varcov_\geno\in\setr^p$ with $p$ being the number of covariates.
-In our approach, we will consider the high-dimensional setting with a large number of covariates, such as $p$ is very large with respect to $N$.
-The Cox model for individual $i$ is written as follows:
+The Cox model (see \cite{cox_regression_1972}) is one of the most classical models in survival analysis.
+It allows us to relate the hazard function of the survival time $\mbf T_i^*$ to covariates $\varcov_i\in\setr^p$, with $p$ being the number of covariates, characterizing individual $i$.
+In our approach, we will consider the high-dimensional setting with many covariates so that $p$ is very large with respect to $N$.
+The hazard of the Cox model for individual $i$ is written as follows: